 2) Erupting Wisdom Teeth Can Cause Really Bad Breath

 We’ve all heard that erupting wisdom teeth can cause a lot of pain.
 But did you know they may cause bad breath, too?
 When your wisdom teeth are cutting through your gums, they make tiny tears in them, in which food debris and bacteria can get trapped.
-As the food debris decays and bacteria festers, Glendale patients may notice they have a bad case of halitosis that just won’t go away, even right after they’ve brushed their teeth.
-What a great reason to consider wisdom teeth extraction in our Glendale office!
+As the food debris decays and bacteria festers, Pasadena patients may notice they have a bad case of halitosis that just won’t go away, even right after they’ve brushed their teeth.
+What a great reason to consider wisdom teeth extraction in our Pasadena office!

 3) Wisdom Teeth Can Interfere With Your Beautiful Smile

 Most people have worked hard to achieve their beautiful smiles, with orthodontic treatment and even teeth whitening.
 But, when wisdom teeth come in, they can cause your existing teeth to shift.
 This can threaten your straight, beautiful smile and cause your teeth to crowd.
-If you have signs that your wisdom teeth are coming in, you should consider wisdom teeth extraction in our Glendale office to protect that smile you’ve worked so hard to achieve and maintain.
+If you have signs that your wisdom teeth are coming in, you should consider wisdom teeth extraction in our Pasadena office to protect that smile you’ve worked so hard to achieve and maintain.

 4) Impacted Wisdom Teeth May Never Erupt on Their Own